Marvel Studios is currently hard at work prepping a new film starring even more of their beloved, undeniably iconic characters – The Eternals.

 As for the Deviants, on Earth, they lived in cities such as Mu and Atlantis – strongholds that were sunk to the bottom of the ocean during a war with the Celestials.

 So with the Eternals coming to the MCU, what could this mean for the cosmic landscape that’s already been set forth?

 Though the Eternals as a concept aren’t particularly well known, as a way to expand the MCU’s cosmic palette (and tie together a new era of the studio’s continuity), the Eternals make perfect sense.
 With ties to the Celestials (one of the great unexplored plot points glimpsed in the MCU so far) and the Kree, the arrival of an earthbound race with ties to these already established story elements would certainly alter the landscape of the MCU, placing Earth even more directly in the galactic stage.

-But there’s an important, key ingredient to all this that’s coming in March – namely Captain Marvel, which will go even deeper into Kree mythology and introduce the Skrull.
-And which, some have theorized, may even tie directly into the story of the Celestials.
+But there’s an important, key ingredient to all this that's already a part of the MCU – namely Captain Marvel, which went even deeper into Kree mythology and introduced the Skrull.

 The exact role the Eternals will play in the MCU remains to be seen - the villain they'll face hasn't even been announced.
 However, we already know that they'll be connected to the Celestials, and that the Deviants will also factor in.

 But how deep with their connections to the MCU be explored?
 Will the Deviants' ties to Thanos come into play?
 Could Eternals introduce Atlantis, Namor, and more Marvel locations and concepts?